Quickly create your Colorado Health Care Directive and Living Will

 When selecting a health care agent, it’s a good idea to choose someone who understands your medical preferences and personal views.

-To make your health care directive and living will legally valid, you must sign it in front of two witnesses or a notary public.
+To make your living will legally valid, you must sign it in front of two witnesses or a notary public.
 If you are unable to sign, you can direct someone to sign it for you.
 Note that there are a few restrictions under Colorado’s Medical Treatment Decisions Act on who may sign on your behalf or act as a witness.

 The following people may not act as witnesses or sign your name on your behalf: